topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 }
 ```

-Currently, topolvm-scheduler calculates the score of a node by this formula:

-    min(10, max(0, log2(capacity >> 30 / divisor)))

-This proposal would calculate the score of each volume group by the above formula,
+Users will need to add a extender setting for each device class.
+In order for the scheduler to know the device class name, users need to pass the device class name in verb.
-and users can specify dedicated `divisor` parameter for each volume group.
+Then, users can specify weight parameter for each device class.

 Pros:
-- Can calculate the score correctly by `divisor` parameters for each volume group
+- The weight of extender can be adjusted for each device class.

 Cons:
 - Requires to modify the scheduler policy depending on volume groups